Citrix Adaptive Authentication service

 • Do not change the high availability status from ENABLED to STAY PRIMARY or STAY SECONDARY.
 The high availability status must be ENABLED for Adaptive Authentication.

-• Do not change the password for user (authadmin) on the Adaptive Authentication instances.
+• Do not change the password for the user (authadmin) on the Adaptive Authentication instances.
 The Adaptive Authentication team cannot manage the upgrades if the password is changed.

 Shared security responsibilities